OpenAddressesUK/OLD_openaddressesuk.github.io/docs.md

 The Distiller is also responsible of creating unique identifiers for each unique component of all known addresses, so that they can be referenced in a linked data fashion and published accordingly, as described below.

+You are welcome to review or contribute to the current version of the Distiller on GitHub [here](https://github.com/OpenAddressesUK/distiller).

 #<a name='publishingapis'>The publishing APIs</a>
 Open Addresses offers several APIs (Application Programming Interfaces) to integrate our live data into your applications.
 During Alpha cover the following functionality: